KeysAHuman/Sage-in-a-Bottle/README.md

 ```

 **2. Pull required Ollama models**
-(skip to 3 if you already have models downlaoded/ssetup in Ollama.)
+(skip to step 3 if you already have model(s) downloaded/setup through Ollama.)
 ```bash
 ollama pull nomic-embed-text    # for embeddings (required) ollama pull deepseek-r1:8b      # or whatever model you want to use